Carotid Artery Disease (cont.)

 - What are the risk factors for carotid artery disease?

 - What are the symptoms of carotid artery disease?

-- How is carotid artery disease diagnosed
+- How is carotid artery disease diagnosed?

-- What's the treatment for carotid artery disease?
+- What is the treatment for carotid artery disease?

 - Find a local Cardiologist in your town

-Signs of a stroke may include:
+Symptoms for a TIA may include:

-- problems with memory
+- difficulty with speech,